gklyne/I-D/arcp/arcp.md

 can be resolved.

 The authors would like to thank Graham Klyne,
-Carsten Bormann, Roy T. Fielding, S Moonesamy and Julian Reschke for valuable feedback and suggestions.
+Carsten Bormann, Roy T. Fielding, S Moonesamy,
+Julian Reschke and Frank Ellermann for valuable feedback and suggestions.